 Joking aside, when it came to Necessity being the mother of invention, Cap was the best I've seen.
 The only thing that worried me was the hardware left over after he finished a project.

 The sunshine was giving us both some nice color, but Cap had to be careful or his bald spot would burn.
 His Achilles Heel was his hair, which the salt air was turning quite poofy, unlike my flat mop.
-He was also more fastidious in his grooming habits than me, unless we were going out; but still, I'd be the one waiting for him to finish fiddling in front of the mirror.
-You look terrific...stop worrying, I reassured him all the time.
+He was more fastidious in his grooming than any man I'd known; more than me, unless we were going out; but still, I'd be the one waiting for him to finish fiddling in front of the mirror.
+"You look terrific...your hair looks fine," I reassured him all the time.

 I did try to fix myself up with the makeup and electric curlers I'd brought; but the rollers consumed too much power, and by the time the dinghy reached shore my hair had flopped and the makeup was dripping off.
-I'd have appreciated at least an acknowledgement of my efforts before I resembled Munch's The Scream, but I'd already learned that Cap didn't dispense praise lightly.
+I'd have appreciated at least an acknowledgement of my efforts before I resembled Munch's painting, The Scream, but I'd already learned that Cap didn't dispense praise lightly.
+That was irksome.

 Cap did remind me, often, that I was a capable woman who could drive the boat, handle the dinghy and snorkel with confidence if I really wanted to; which reminded me of something Dad always said: